-Programme Description Spatial planning is an integral component of the IDP process, providing a municipal perspective of spatial challenges and interventions.
-The different levels of plans seek to guide, direct and facilitate both public and private development, investment and growth within the province and EMLM in a manner that will expand opportunities and contribute towards the visible upliftment of all communities.

-Programme Objective Outcome To provide a systematic integrated spatial development plans by 2018 Short Term Strategies (1-2 Yrs.)
-SDF review aligned with SPLUMA Medium Term Strategies (3-4 Yrs.)
-Development of nodal zones SDF review and update Long term Strategies (5 Yrs. +) Protection of prime and unique agricultural land SDF review and update
+Programme Description Spatial planning provides a municipal perspective of spatial challenges and interventions.
+The different levels of plans seek to guide, direct and facilitate both public and private developments, investment and growth in a manner that will expand opportunities and contribute towards the visible upliftment of all communities.
+Programme Objective Outcome To provide a systematic integrated spatial development plans by 2020 Short Term Strategies (1-2 Yrs.)
+SDF update Medium Term Strategies (3-4 Yrs.)
+Development of nodal zones SDF review and update Long term Strategies (5 Yrs. +) Protection of prime and unique agricultural land SDF review